Authenticating or verifying delivered callback (webhook) events.

 OpenTok Platform supports TLS mutual authentication for additional security where customers’ servers can authenticate and verify the identity of the various TokBox servers invoking the Webhooks.

-During the SSL Handshake, the customer’s HTTPS server must request for a Client Certificate via sending the Certificate Request message.
+During the SSL Handshake, the customer’s HTTPS server must request a Client Certificate by sending the Certificate Request message.
 Since Certificate Request is an optional SSL handshake message, you’d need to make necessary configuration changes to enable it.

 OpenTok Client Certificate